trufflesuite/truffle/packages/truffle-core/docs/advanced/build_processes.md

   //
   // The following environment variables will be set when running the command:
   // WORKING_DIRECTORY: root location of the project
-  // NODE_ENV: current environment
   // BUILD_DESTINATION_DIRECTORY: expected destination of built assets (important for `truffle serve`)
-  // BUILD_CONTRACTS_DIRECTORY: root location of this environment's .sol.js files
+  // BUILD_CONTRACTS_DIRECTORY: root location of your build contract files (.sol.js)
   // WEB3_PROVIDER_LOCATION: rpc configuration as a string, as a URL needed for web3's http provider.
   //
   build: "webpack"